mellor-lab/mellor-lab.github.io/book/contents/projects/vr-imaging.md

 # Stability of spatial representations

-This project led by [Laura Alberio](../our-team/members/lauraalberio) and [Marie Sabec](../our-team/members/mariesabec) aims to investigate the stability and flexibility of spatial representations in mice with decreased expression of high-risk genes for schizophrenia.
+This project, led by [Laura Alberio](../our-team/members/lauraalberio) and [Marie Sabec](../our-team/members/mariesabec), aims to investigate the stability and flexibility of spatial representations in mice with altered expression of high-risk genes for schizophrenia.